Bad News For Newspapers ““ The iPad Tops The Web, Print For News

 • iPad news consumers prefer newspaper apps to newspaper websites; less likely to use print.

-• The more one uses the iPad for news consumption, the less he or she uses printed newspapers.
+• The more one uses the iPad for news consumption, the less he or uses printed newspapers.

 • There’s a statistically significant correlation between iPad news consumption and the likelihood of canceling their print subscriptions.

-• One out of 10 report that they have canceled their subscriptions to printed newspapers and switched to reading digital newspapers on their iPad.
+• One out of 10 report that they have canceled their subscriptions to printed newspapers and switched to reading newspapers on their iPad.

 • Nearly all of the respondents (99%) indicated that they used their iPad for some period of time during a typical day to consume news.